newrelic-experimental/newrelic-TSAK/README.md

 fmt.Println("The answer is ", ANSWER)
 fmt.Println("Not an answer is ", NO_ANSWER)
 ```
-and script output as expected is
+and the script output as expected is
 ```
 Hello world
 The answer is  42